angulardart/site-angulardart/src/_tutorials/get-data/fetch-data.md

 and co-located with the app.

 <aside class="alert alert-info" markdown="1">
-<strong>A note about security:</strong>
+  **Security note:**
   Browsers place tight security restrictions on HTTP requests made by embedded apps.
   Specifically, any resources requested by a web app must be served from the same origin.
   That is, the resources must be from the same protocol, host, and port as the app itself.
   This means that your web app cannot request just any resource from the web with HTTP requests through the browser, even if that request is seemingly harmless (like a GET.)

   Some servers do allow cross-origin requests through a mechanism called
   CORS (Cross-origin resource sharing), which uses headers in an HTTP request to ask for and receive permission.
   CORS is server specific.
 </aside>

 The SDK provides these useful classes for